eblot/pyftdi/pyftdi/README.rst

 PyFtdi does not depend on any other native library, and only uses standard Python modules along with PyUSB_

-PyFTDI has been tested with PyUSB_ 1.0.0b1, 1.0.0b2 and 1.0.0rc1.
-PyFTDI deals
+PyFTDI has been tested with PyUSB_ 1.0.0b1, 1.0.0b2 and 1.0.0rc1 and
-with the API break introduced with PyUSB_ 1.0.0b2.
+automatically deals with the API break introduced with PyUSB_ 1.0.0b2 (using the latest PyUSB_ version is nevertheless recommended)

 To use the serial port feature of PyFtdi, pyserial_ 2.6+ module should be installed.
 Previous versions of pyserial_ will NOT work.